-Initial treatment includes 100% O2 by nonrebreather mask; upright position; furosemide 0.5 to 1.0 mg/kg IV; nitroglycerin 0.4 mg sublingually q 5 min, followed by an IV drip at 10 to 20 μg/min, titrated upward at 10 μg/min q 5 min as needed to a maximum 300 μg/min if systolic BP is > 100 mm Hg; and morphine 1 to 5 mg IV once or twice.
-If hypoxia is significant, noninvasive ventilatory assistance with bilevel positive airway pressure (BiPAP) is helpful, but if CO2 retention is present or the patient is obtunded, tracheal intubation and assisted ventilation are required.
+Initial treatment includes identifying the cause; 100% O2 by nonrebreather mask; upright position; furosemide 0.5 to 1.0 mg/kg IV or by continuous infusion 5 to 10 mg/h; nitroglycerin 0.4 mg sublingually q 5 min, followed by an IV drip at 10 to 20 mcg/min, titrated upward at 10 mcg/min q 5 min as needed to a maximum 300 mcg/min if systolic BP is > 100 mm Hg.
+Morphine, 1 to 5 mg IV once or twice, has long been used to reduce severe anxiety and the work of breathing but is decreasingly used, as noninvasive ventilatory assistance with bilevel positive airway pressure (BiPAP) is helpful if hypoxia is significant.
+If CO2 retention is present or the patient is obtunded, tracheal intubation and assisted ventilation are required (see Tracheal Intubation).

 Specific additional treatment depends on etiology:

-Other treatments, such as IV BNP (nesiritide) and new inotropic drugs (levosimendan), remain under study to elucidate safety profiles and efficacy.
-Because fluid status before onset of pulmonary edema is usually normal in patients with acute MI, diuretics are less useful than in patients with chronic HF and may precipitate hypotension.
-If systolic BP falls < 100 mm Hg or shock develops, IV dobutamine and an intra-aortic balloon pump (counterpulsation) may be required (see Shock and Fluid Resuscitation: Cardiogenic shock).
+In patients with acute MI, fluid status before onset of pulmonary edema is usually normal, so diuretics are less useful than in patients with acute decompensation of chronic HF and may precipitate hypotension.
+If systolic BP falls < 100 mm Hg or shock develops, IV dobutamine and an intra-aortic balloon pump (counterpulsation) may be required.

-Once patients are stabilized, long-term HF treatment is as described above (see Heart Failure: Treatment).
+Once patients are stabilized, long-term HF treatment is begun (see see Treatment).